Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

 Even in comparison with (a) segmentation in HR images (implemented by PSPNet with BC loss), the segmentation scores of CSBSR get close to those of segmentation in HR.
 For example, IoU and AIU of CSBSR with PSPNet are 93.0\% and 98.7\% of those of segmentation in HR.
 In terms of HD95, on the other hand, CSBSR is much inferior to segmentation in HR.
 This reveals that CSBSR should be improved more in order to extract fine crack structures.

-The IoU and HD95 scores of our proposed method with CSBSR are shown in Fig.~\ref{fig:sota_iou_hd}.
-For comparison, our method with non-blind SR (i.e., CSSR) and SOTA segmentation methods using SR are compared with CSBSR.
-As the upper limitation, the scores of segmentation on ground-truth HR images are also shown as (a) in Fig.~\ref{fig:sota_iou_hd}, while LR images are fed into all other methods (b), (c), (d), (e), and (f) in Fig.~\ref{fig:sota_iou_hd}.
+The IoU and HD95 scores of our proposed method with CSBSR are shown in Fig.~\ref{fig:sota_iou} and Fig.~\ref{fig:sota_hd}.
+For comparison, our method with non-blind SR (i.e., CSSR) and SoTA segmentation methods using SR are compared with CSBSR.
+As the upper limitation, the scores of segmentation on GT HR images are also shown as (a) the black dashed lines in Fig.~\ref{fig:sota_iou} and Fig.~\ref{fig:sota_hd}, while LR images are fed into all other methods (b), (c), (d), (e), and (f) in Fig.~\ref{fig:sota_iou} and Fig.~\ref{fig:sota_hd}.
 It can be seen that (b) SrcNet and (c) DSRL are clearly inferior to others in both IoU and HD95.
 In particular, the scores of DSRL are significantly changed depending on a change in the threshold.
 This reveals that DSRL is sensitive to a change in the threshold.
 The scores of all other methods accepting LR images are close to those of (a) segmentation in HR images.
-In particular, (f) CSBSR can get higher scores in a wide range of the thresholds.
+In particular, Fig.~\ref{fig:sota_iou} (f) and Fig.~\ref{fig:sota_hd} (f) CSBSR can get higher scores in a wide range of the thresholds.
 This stability against a change in the threshold is crucial in applying CSBSR to a variety of segmentation tasks.

-{\bf Visual Results:} Figure~\ref{fig:visual_results_sota} shows visual results.
-In the upper row, from left to right, the first and second images are an input LR image (enlarged by nearest neighbor interpolation) and its ground-truth HR image.
+{\bf Visual Results:} Fig.~\ref{fig:visual_results_sota} shows visual results.
+In the upper row, from left to right, the first and second images are an input LR image (enlarged by nearest neighbor interpolation) and its GT HR image.
 The remaining three images are SR images of SrcNet, DSRL, and CSBSR.
 It can be seen that the SR image of CSBSR is much sharper than those of SrcNet and DSRL.
 In terms of the crack segmentation image also, CSBSR outperforms SrcNet and DSRL.